jonchaney/flyer_database/README.md

 ### The main feature of this project is a search tool that allows you to find flyers using various search paramaters.

-* Users able to upload Flyers and add following data about flyer

-  - Date
-  - Bands/Artists
-  - Location
-  - Creator of Flyer

-* Tags

-  - users will be able to add a list of tags, such as music genre, with each flyer to create more search parameters

 * Search Feature

   - search by: